JosiahCastillo/Azure-SIEM-Map/README.md

 After some time we should be able to see failed RDP attempts logged on our world map.
 The following are results from my own implementation.

 ![Results_1](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/f372fa72-cbd3-4490-aa17-29fd98a7642e)

+After a day I saw a couple dozen attempts mostly coming in from the United States and China.
+An improvement I could make to the lab is the handling of bubble overlap by providing a more lenient categorization for intrusion event locations.

 ![Results_2](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/236a0f5b-27d4-4a8c-aca6-b1a6a6f68f2a)

+After another day I was able to log 1.4 thousand intrusion attempts from Russia.